Real estate photographers already shoot the story of the home.

 When Not to Use It

-A video tour from photos is not always the right deliverable.
+This add-on is not always the right deliverable.

 Skip it when: